-- Press the Zero Gravity button and the Head/Foot positions will go to the Zero Gravity position.
-This action can be stopped at any time by pressing another button. - 8.
-Press the ANTI-SNORE button and the Head position will go to the Anti-Snore position.
-This action can be stopped at any time by pressing another button. - Press the FLAT button and the bed will level.
+- Head & Foot Up: Press and hold the Head & Foot Up button to raise both the Head and Foot positions.
+Release button when desired position is reached. - Head & Foot Down: Press and hold the Head & Foot Down button to lower both the Head and Foot positions.
+Release button when desired position is reached. - Zero-Gravity Position: Press the Zero Gravity button and the Head/Foot positions will go to the Zero Gravity position.
+This action can be stopped at any time by pressing another button. - Anti-Snore Position: Press the ANTI-SNORE button and the Head position will go to the Anti-Snore position.
+This action can be stopped at any time by pressing another button. - Flat: Press the FLAT button and the bed will level.
 This action can be stopped at any time by pressing another button.